Rahim Shah (musician)

 Rahim Shah is a Pakistani pop singer, composer and music producer, predominantly working in Pashto music industry.

-He sings primarily in Pashto, however he has also created songs in Urdu and Punjabi.
+He sings primarily in Pashto but has also created songs in Urdu and Punjabi.

 Early life

 Rahim Shah was born on 3 April 1975 in Karachi, Sindh to a Tirmizi Syed Pashtun family, with his paternal roots in Swat, Khyber Pakhtunkhwa.

 In an interview he revealed that Rahim Shah is not his real name and, in fact, it is his elder brother's name.
 He recently disclosed that his real name is Muhammad Rahim.

 Career

 Rahim Shah's solo career began in the late 1990s with successful singles.
 His album Ghum, containing the single Pehle Toh Kabhi Kabhi Ghum Tha, was particularly successful.

 Audience in India

 Shah attracted the attention of Indian audience with his 1999 song Pehle Toh Kabhi Kabhi Ghum Tha.

 According to a major English-language newspaper in Pakistan, "Ghum is not Rahim Shah's personal composition.
 It is a Pashtun folk song or tappa, sung by famous Pashtun singer, Haroon Bacha.
 Rahim Shah translated the "tappa" into Urdu and changed the arrangement."
-This was later completely copied by Indian singer Altaf Raja.